kjivan/crypto-and-signatures/signatures.md

 ## Browser failing to connect to site

-You will need to update the server cert
+May need to add a cert to your system trust store

-The server cert
-- never had a valid cert
-- may have expired
-- may be revoked
+- Keychain in MacOS
+- Cert Manager in Windows
+- Browser or other in Linux

+---

+## Possible Cert Issues

+- Server Side
+  - Wrong Cert (self-signed cert?)
+  - Expired Cert
+  - Revoked Cert
-- may not present inetermediate certs
+  - Missing intermediate certs
+- Client Side
+  - Missing Root Cert
+  - Root Cert Expired

 ---